 Sponsor and status

-This resolution was introduced on February 25, 1992, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 25, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 25th congressional district

 153 Cosponsors (116 Democrats, 35 Republicans, 1 Democrat-Liberal, 1 Independent)

 Feb 25, 1992

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 421 (102nd) was a joint resolution in the United States Congress.